Primary RGB Tandem OLED TV tech explained: how it works, why it’s better than MLA and how it compares with QD-OLED

 Are there any downsides to Primary RGB Tandem OLED technology?

-Which TVs are going to use Primary RGB Tandem OLED panels?
+Which TVs feature Primary RGB Tandem OLED panels?

 As mentioned at the start, LG Display doesn’t sell TVs directly.
 Instead, it creates the core panels that go into the TVs of various consumer electronics brands.

-At the time of writing, three TV brands have confirmed that they will be using Primary RGB Tandem OLED panels in their TV ranges for 2025: LG Electronics, Panasonic and Philips.
+At the time of writing, three TV brands have announced and released models that feature Primary RGB Tandem panels: LG Electronics, Panasonic and Philips.

-In LG Electronic’s case, the new panels will be found in its G5 and M5 OLED ranges.
-Specifically the 55-, 65-, 77- and 83-inch sizes of the G5, and the M5 series’ 65-, 77- and 83-inch models.
+In LG Electronic’s case, the new panels are found in its G5 and M5 OLED ranges.
+Specifically, the 55-, 65-, 77- and 83-inch sizes of the G5, and the M5 series’ 65-, 77- and 83-inch models.
 Both series use a new Alpha 11 processor to optimise the new panel’s performance.

-Philips (Europe), meanwhile, will be using Primary RGB Tandem panels in its premium OLED950 and OLED910 ranges.
-The OLED910 will be available in 55-, 65- and 77-inch screen sizes, while the OLED950, with its more powerful two-chip processing engines, will ship in 65- and 77-inch sizes.
+Philips (Europe), meanwhile, is using Primary RGB Tandem panels in its premium OLED950 and OLED910 ranges.
+The OLED910 is available in 55-, 65- and 77-inch screen sizes, while the OLED950, with its more powerful two-chip processing engines, will ship in 65- and 77-inch sizes.

 John Archer has written about TVs, projectors and other AV gear for, terrifyingly, nearly 30 years.
 Having started out with a brief but fun stint at Amiga Action magazine and then another brief, rather less fun stint working for Hansard in the Houses Of Parliament, he finally got into writing about AV kit properly at What Video and Home Cinema Choice magazines, eventually becoming Deputy Editor at the latter, before going freelance.
 As a freelancer John has covered AV technology for just about every tech magazine and website going, including Forbes, T3, TechRadar and Trusted Reviews.
 When not testing AV gear, John can usually be found gaming far more than is healthy for a middle-aged man, or at the gym trying and failing to make up for the amount of time he spends staring at screens.